cmbant/docker-cosmobox/README.md

 ### Overview

-Docker with source build of the latest gcc/gfortran, plus latex, python, cfitsio as needed for running building and running codes like CosmoMC, plotting and accessing astronomical data.
+Docker with source build of the latest gcc/gfortran, plus latex, python 3, cfitsio as needed for running building and running codes like CosmoMC, plotting and accessing astronomical data.

 Currently gcc 6+ is required to run many Fortran 2003/2008 programs successfully due